 Step 1.
 Pre-process videos

 To begin with, the VRD includes tools for dividing audiovisual content into still frames.
 Digital videos generally contain 24-30 frames per second and the VRD is instructed to extract one frame per second of video by default.
 These still images constitute the VRD’s main object of analysis.
-Since our research team was originally interested in performing visual similarity searches, the current version of the VRD only does not analyze sound.
+Since our research team was originally interested in performing visual similarity searches, the current version of the VRD does not analyze sound.
 This means that the tool cannot detect if the audio track of a video file has been reused and reappears somewhere else.
 The rationale for this is that reused video is often dubbed/overlayed with different audio, meaning that the audio might not match even in cases where the video is reused.
 Adding audio features to the VRD has therefore not been a priority at this stage.

 START HERMENEUTICS